samme90s/pico/README.md

 ### Adafruit IO

 Adafruit IO is a cloud service that allows you to send and receive data from your devices.
 It is easy to use and has a free tier that is sufficient for this project.

+1. Create an account at [Adafruit IO](https://io.adafruit.com/).
+2. Enter your credentials in the `config.py` file (see [Development](#development) above).

+Feeds are the data points and stores the data sent from the device and represent the MQTT topics.
+Furthermore, creating a dashboard allows the user to control a feed or display its data.

 ### Data flow / Connectivity